Ivaylo of Bulgaria

 Ivaylo (died 1281), also spelled Ivailo (Ивайло), was a rebel leader who ruled briefly as tsar of Bulgaria.
-In 1277, he spearheaded a peasant uprising and forced the Bulgarian nobility to accept him as emperor.
+In 1277, he led a peasant uprising and forced the Bulgarian nobility to accept him as emperor.
 He reigned as emperor from 1278 to 1279, scoring victories against the Byzantines and the Mongols.
 Beset by foreign and domestic enemies, which included the Bulgarian nobles, he was eventually forced into exile among the Mongols, where he presented himself as a dethroned vassal.
 The Mongols then killed him in 1281 as an enemy of the Byzantine emperor Michael VIII Palaeologus.

-Ivaylo's career as a monarch has been used as an example of early anti-feudal class warfare by Marxist historians and has been translated through folk songs, traditions and legends.
+Ivaylo's reign as a monarch has been used as an example of early anti-feudal class warfare by Marxist historians and has been translated through folk songs, traditions and legends.
 He served as an inspiration to Bulgarian guerrilla (hajduk) freedom fighters during the Ottoman period.
 He was nicknamed Bardokva ("radish" or "lettuce" in Bulgarian) and Lakhanas (Λαχανᾶς, "cabbage") in Greek.

 Etymology

-According to Zhikov Voynikov, Cordocuba is the probable nickname of e.g. Ivaylo.
+According to historian Zhivko Voynikov, Cordocuba was a probable nickname of Ivaylo.
 He belonged to the lower strata, probably a small representative of the service aristocracy of Cuman origin, a free warrior with a small estate, engaged in cattle breeding.
 Byzantine sources describe him as Some Cuman names and titles from the time of...
 856 pig farmer, nicknamed Lakhana, because he ate (due to his poverty) cabbage "lakhana" (Bulg. dial. lakhana - λαχανον).
 Only Georgi Pahimer gives his name as Kordokuva/ Kordoku ba (Κορδόκουβας), which meant in Greek 'vegetable' or 'cabbage' (λάχανο) (GIBI 1980, 171–182).